vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

    http://IP/wp-content/plugins/custompluginname

 ..
 Todo:: what is the (standard) format of a wp hash and where in the database is it stored?

-**todo: elborate more on wp scanning and vulnerabilities?**
+Elborate more on wp scanning and vulnerabilities?

 Names?
 Possible Usernames & Passwords?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sometimes, when visiting webpages, you will find possible names of the employees working in the company.
 It is common practice to have a username based on your first/ last name.
-Superkojiman has written a script `namemash.py <https://gist.githubusercontent.com/superkojiman/11076951/raw/8b0d545a30fd76cb7808554b1c6e0e26bc524d51/namemash.py>`_ which could be used to create possible usernames.
+Superkojiman has written `namemash.py <https://gist.githubusercontent.com/superkojiman/11076951/raw/8b0d545a30fd76cb7808554b1c6e0e26bc524d51/namemash.py>`_ which could be used to create possible usernames.
 However, after completion we are left with a large amount of potential usernames with no passwords.

 If the vulnerable machine is running a SMTP mail server, we can verify if a particular username exists or not.